BaderLab/GenAnT/README.md

-# Tutorial: annotation and interpretation of novel mammalian reference genomes
+# Tutorial: annotation and interpretation of mammalian genomes

 This is a tutorial on how to annotate a newly sequenced mammalian genome.
 This takes the user from their FASTA sequence to a high-quality GFF file annotated with gene symbols.
 We break the process into five main steps: